Pinoccio/docs/carlo.md

 #### Return values.

-returns the command reply data.
+returns the response to the command.

 ```js